Shopify Customisations

 It's also possible to hide the discounting pricing from showing if you would prefer to just show the final price.

-Within the order confirmation email, simply add the following CSS:
+Within the Shopify notification emails, simply add the following CSS to the following files:

 The order notification email will by default show a payment method at the bottom.
 It's possible to customise what is shown here by adding the below code to the Order confirmation email.